Premium Alcoholic Beverages Market Size and Share

 Recent Industry Developments

-• November 2025: Globus Spirits has introduced a new product, 'Doaab Expression 02: The Old Man & The Blossom,' expanding its portfolio.
+• November 2025: Globus Spirits introduced a new product, 'Doaab Expression 02: The Old Man & The Blossom,' expanding its portfolio.
 This launch represents a strategic move to potentially strengthen the company's presence in the premium spirits segment and diversify its product range.

 • October 2024: Allied Blenders and Distillers Ltd. (ABDL), an Indian-made foreign liquor (IMFL) company, announced its plans to launch a blended malt Scotch whisky.
 Additionally, ABDL is looking to enhance its whisky and non-whisky product lines by targeting the premium segment and is developing new variants to appeal to a wider range of consumers.